- Program Profiles

 Since January of 2001, Dr. Deb Hall has had the honor of teaching at Valencia College within its Division of Engineering, Computer Programming, and Technology.
 Deb has been teaching courses under a variety of Valencia’s degree programs.
 These include Valencia’s Pre-Major Engineering Associate in Arts Degree, Valencia’s Bachelor’s Degree in Electrical and Computer Engineering Technology, and Valencia’s Electronics Engineering Technology Associate in Science Degree.
 Currently, she is in the midst of developing Valencia’s exciting new Energy Management and Controls Technology (EMCT) Associate in Science Degree.
 Valencia’s EMCT graduates will assist in making our buildings more energy efficient which right now are responsible for approximately 40% of our nation’s overall energy consumption.
 As you might be guessing right about now, Deb is most passionate about energy efficiency and renewable energy.
 Prior to coming on board with Valencia College, she worked in the industry as an electrical engineer involved in theme park ride and show control, electric vehicle battery testing, and solar power feasibility studies.
 Deb has earned both her Bachelor of Science in Electrical Engineering and her Master of Science in Electrical Engineering from the University of Central Florida where her thesis research involved the fabrication of thin film solar cells at the Florida Solar Energy Center.
 She has participated in a variety of renewable energy related trainings in wind, solar, and biodiesel with Solar Energy International, North Carolina State University’s Renewable Energy Technologies Diploma Series, the Advanced Technology Environmental and Energy Center Fellows Institute, the Florida Solar Energy Center’s Banner Center Project “Train-the-Trainer” program, and the CERET Renewable Energy Train the Trainer Academy Photovoltaic Education and Training.
 Deb earned her Doctor of Education in Higher Education Leadership from Nova Southeastern University where her doctoral dissertation research involved yet another one of her passions.
 Deb wanted to better understand how to implement effective methods of increasing the number of female students within Valencia’s Engineering, Computer Programming, and Technology Division.
 She currently is the Society of Women Engineers (SWE) Valencia Collegiate Section Faculty Advisor.
 Deb has also been involved in SWE as a past SWE National Conference presenter, past CFL SWE Director of Education officer, and with various K-12 hands on engineering project outreach events within the Central Florida area and at past National Conferences with her extraordinary SWE Valencia Collegiate Section student members as well as with her fellow CFL SWE Professional members.

-Mr. Kostecki is the Manager of Customer Project Support at WPPI Energy, a joint action agency serving 51 customer-owned electric utilities in Wisconsin, Michigan, and Iowa.
+Mr. Kostecki is a Senior Energy Services Manager – Team Lead at WPPI Energy, a joint action agency serving 51 customer-owned electric utilities in Wisconsin, Michigan, and Iowa.
 In this role, he directs, designs, administers, supports, and delivers electric utility customer services that result in productive and lasting business relationships between WPPI Energy member utilities and their retail customers.
-His program responsibilities are focused on providing funding for renewable energy demonstration projects in member communities as well delivering energy efficiency technologies to the utility customers.
-Mr. Kostecki supervises program coordinators and energy services representatives.
+His program responsibilities are focused on providing guidance and support of distributed energy resources in member communities as well delivering energy efficiency technologies to utility customers.
 He has been with WPPI Energy since 2006.
 During this time Mr. Kostecki has represented WPPI Energy at the Wisconsin Distributed Resources Collaborative.
 He was first elected to the WIDRC Steering Committee October 2011 and named treasurer October 2012.
 Re-elected to the steering committee October 2013, Mr. Kostecki has served as chair since December 2013.
 Prior to joining WPPI Energy, he worked for Alliant Energy – Wisconsin Power & Light as a power quality specialist supporting the commercial and industrial account management staff.
 Before that, Mr. Kostecki worked at Superconductivity, Inc/American Superconductor Corp designing power electronics to control the delivery of back-up power to megawatt-sized, critical electric loads.
-He earned his B.S. degree in electrical engineering from the University of Wisconsin-Madison and is a Certified Energy Manager (CEM) from the Association of Energy Engineers.
+He earned his B.S. degree in electrical engineering from the University of Wisconsin-Madison, is a licensed P.E. in Wisconsin and is a Certified Energy Manager (CEM) from the Association of Energy Engineers.

-Mr. Lawrence is a Program Director at The Solar Foundation, whose mission is to accelerate adoption of the world’s most abundant energy source.
-He leads Solar Ready Vets 2.0, a Department of Energy sponsored initiative that connects veterans and transitioning service members to training, certifications, apprenticeships, and jobs in the solar industry.
-He also coordinates the Solar Automated Permitting Process (Solar APP), an industry initiative to streamline the permitting and inspection process for installations.
-And he co-chairs the Solar Energy Industries Associations’ Quality Assurance Working Group, which creates best practices for the finance and installation of PV systems.
-Mr. Lawrence earned a B.S. degree in Science Education from Florida State University, and a M.S. degree in Environmental Education from Lesley University through the Audubon Expedition Institute, where he spent semesters studying in Alberta, the Sonoran Desert, Maine, and Cape Cod.
+Mr. Lawrence is a Program Director at The Interstate Renewable Energy Council (IREC), which builds the foundation for rapid adoption of clean energy and energy efficiency to benefit people, the economy, and our planet.
+He leads the Solar Ready Vets Network, a Department of Energy sponsored initiative that connects veterans and transitioning service members to training, certifications, apprenticeships, and careers in the solar industry.
+Mr. Lawrence earned a B.S. degree in Science Education from Florida State University, and a M.S. degree in Environmental Education from Lesley University through the Audubon Expedition Institute, where he spent semesters studying natural history, culture, and environmental issues in Alberta, the Sonoran Desert, Maine, and Massachusetts.
 Since 2002, he has focused his career on renewable energy education, training, workforce development, credentialing, advocacy, and quality assurance.
 He has worked for several non-profit and academic institutions including Self-Reliance, Clean Power Now, Cape Cod Community College, Hudson Valley Community College, the North American Board of Certified Energy Practitioners (NABCEP), and the Institute for Building Technology and Safety (IBTS) in positions ranging from Adjunct Instructor to Executive Director.
-He has solar on his house in upstate NY, which did cover 100% of his family’s annual electrical load prior to their purchase of two plug-in hybrid vehicles.
+He has solar on his house in upstate NY, which has covered half of his family’s electrical, including two plug-in hybrid vehicles.

 CC Maurer is the Engineering and Technical Staff Manager at Advanced Energy, a non-profit energy consulting firm that works in the residential, commercial and industrial, solar, motors and drives, and electric vehicle markets.
 She has led multiple North Carolina focused projects to assist K-12 schools, community colleges, and local governments with benchmarking, developing strategic energy plans, performing energy audits, applying for energy project grants, and conducting measurement and verification.
 She also reviewed technical proposals for renewable energy projects when she served as the Resource Manager at NC GreenPower (a subsidiary of Advanced Energy) for six years.
 CC’s previous roles in the energy industry include: Adjunct Instructor at Central Carolina Community College (2014-2015) including an Energy Modeling class, Energy Conservation Coordinator at North Carolina State University (2005-2007), and Research Assistant at the North Carolina Solar Center (2001-2005).
 She received a Bachelor of Science in Environmental Studies from the University of North Carolina at Asheville and a Master of Science in Mechanical Engineering from North Carolina State University.